-Below are a set of Microsoft Word templates to assist you in the development of your documents and publications.
+Below is a Microsoft Word template to assist you in the development of your documents and publications.
 It follows NWCG and 508 Compliant standards.
 If you use the Styles panel to set headings and text, your document should be compliant or very close to it.
 You can refer to the 508 Guide and other helpful tools at https://www.nwcg.gov/notices#accessibility.
 If you need further assistance please contact us and we would be happy to help.